NickGrunert/master-thesis/modules/03_truth_compare.typ

     #figure(
       image("../figures/truth_compare/hungarian/hungary_compare.png"), caption: [
-      New visual representation of matching the segments.
+      New visual representation of matching the segments ]) <fig:truth_compare:hungarian_compare>
-    ]) <fig:truth_compare:hungarian_compare>

     The statistics presented in @fig:truth_compare:hungarian_statistics illustrate the disparities between the two implementations with respect to performance metrics.